naryou/RAD-seq-tutorials/stacks/B-tutorial_NY.md

 ”

 #
-# Align paired-end data with BWA, convert to BAM and SORT.
+# Align single-end data with BWA, convert to BAM and SORT.
 #
 for sample in $files
 do